Tuition: AQA Psychology/Sociology

 Please use the Contact page to get in touch to discuss if online tuition might be suitable for you.

 Skype sessions are charged at £25 per session.
 As with face-to-face tuition, payment is due immediately at the end of an online session.
-This can be via PayPal or by BACS/direct payment.
+This can be via PayPal or by bank transfer.

 Again, please read the applicable sections of my Terms of Business for full details of my expectations and contractual conditions.